ODIM-Project/ODIM/README.md

 11. To configure log rotation, do the following:

     a.
-Navigate to the `/etc/logrotate.d` directory.
+Navigate to the `/etc/logrotate.d` directory:
     ```
     $ cd /etc/logrotate.d
     ```